Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-Anna Karenina principle https://en.wikipedia.org/wiki/Anna_Karenina_principle asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade: A self-reinforcing cycle that creates collective beliefs.
+Anna Karenina principle https://en.wikipedia.org/wiki/Anna_Karenina_principle asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade = a self-reinforcing cycle that creates collective beliefs.
 An idea will gain traction once it enters the mainstream, which triggers a chain reaction, which causes lots of people to adopt it not because it’s true but because it’s popular. baker’s dozen: The key to good hospitality is to delight your guests with an unexpected gift.
 If you run a hotel, leave a chocolate on the bed.
 If you run a bakery, give your customers one extra bagel.
 If you write a tweetstorm, share an extra idea.
 Baptists and Bootleggers https://a16z.com/ai-will-save-the-world/ barbarians at the gate https://en.wikipedia.org/wiki/Barbarians_at_the_Gate